-Before an employee whose position has been abolished is laid off, he/she shall be reassigned to a vacant position, if one exists, within thirty-five (35) miles of his/her current work location (in the case of MnDOT, within his/her seniority unit), in his/her current classification, employment condition and seniority unit, provided that he/she is qualified for the position.
+Before an employee whose position has been abolished is laid off, they shall be reassigned to a vacant position, if one exists, within thirty-five (35) miles of their current work location (in the case of MnDOT, within their seniority unit), in their current classification, employment condition and seniority unit, provided that they are qualified for the position.
 The vacancy need not be posted prior to the reassignment.

-Where the preceding action cannot be accomplished, an employee about to be laid off shall be advised of his/her alternatives within options 1-4 listed below at least seven (7) days prior to layoff.
+Where the preceding action cannot be accomplished, an employee about to be laid off shall be advised of their alternatives within options 1-4 listed below at least seven (7) days prior to layoff.
 The employee shall then select one of these options at least three (3) days prior to layoff.